TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Experimental Setup for

-The F1 score, the harmonic mean of precision and recall, is central to our evaluation strategy.
-It is particularly effective in addressing the challenge of imbalanced datasets common in anomaly detection, offering a balanced performance measure by accounting for the trade-off between false positives and false negatives.
+We employ key metrics aligned with the objectives of the TransNAS-TSAD framework.
+These metrics are selected to optimize anomaly detection effectiveness, considering practical deployment aspects.
+The F1 score, defined as the harmonic mean of precision and recall, is central to our evaluation strategy.
+It is a performance measure that balances the trade-off between false positives and false negatives to help address the challenge of imbalanced datasets common in anomaly detection.